Assignment #1

 Code Style Tool

 Note: You should have received an email (from “GradeStyle”) with your personal access token.
 If you didn’t, it’s most likely because you have not associated your GitHub username with your identity when you accepted one of the assignments.
-In that case, please email Nasser and let him know what GitHub username you used for Hello GitHub.
+In that case, please email Valerio and let him know what GitHub username you used for Hello GitHub.

 There will be marks allocated to your code style.
 Please see the Java Conventions and Best Practices page for more information on code style relevant to this course.